CNS-OIST/meshing/README.md

-# Mewsh utility collections for neuron morphology reconstruction
+# Mesh utility collections for neuron morphology reconstruction

 ## A Quick Lookup Table: What tool should I use to open `.xxx` file?
 |Format|Content|View/Edit Tool|